viamrobotics/docs/docs/appendix/apis/components/arm.md

 description: "The arm API allows you to give commands to your arm components with code instead of with the graphical interface of the Viam app"
 ---

-The rm API allows you to give commands to your Arm components with code instead of with the graphical interface of the [Viam app](https://app.viam.com/).
+The arm API allows you to give commands to your Arm components with code instead of with the graphical interface of the [Viam app](https://app.viam.com/).

 The arm component supports the following methods: